heymichellemac/heymichellemac-hugo/content/blog/2022/09/twitter-bookmarks.md

 Once you've set up each form in the Save To Notion browser extension, it's time to start processing your bookmarks.

-If you're like me, this will be the really fun and magical part of the process as you decide where each bookmark should go and move it there with the click of a button.
+If you're like me, this will be the really fun and magical part of the process.
+You decide where each bookmark should go and move it there with the click of a button.

 Here's the workflow:
 - Step through each bookmark and hit the Save To Notion browser extension.